Neighbourhoods of Buenos Aires

-List of neighborhoods
+List of neighbourhoods

 In alphabetical order, with the corresponding population and the commune they are grouped in.

-Informal neighborhood names
+Informal neighbourhood names

 The name Barrio Norte refers to the area around Avenida Santa Fe, encompassing parts of Retiro, Recoleta, and Palermo.

-The name Barrio Sur was used in the past to encompass the southern neighborhoods.
+The name Barrio Sur was used in the past to encompass the southern neighbourhoods.
 This name has mostly fallen out of use, but survives in the lyrics of the tango Sur, which refer to specific places in Nueva Pompeya and Boedo, and in the short story "The South" by Jorge Luis Borges, where the conventional wisdom is recalled that "the South begins when crossing Rivadavia Avenue".

-Abasto is sometimes used to refer to the zone around the Abasto market (now a shopping mall), many times in association with the life of Carlos Gardel.
+Abasto is sometimes used to refer to the zone around the Abasto market (now a shopping mall), many times in association with the life of singer Carlos Gardel.
 It encompasses north-western Balvanera and north-eastern Almagro.

 Congreso is the area around Congress square, encompassing southeastern Balvanera, northern San Cristóbal and western Monserrat.

 Catalinas Norte is the high-rise district next to Retiro transportation center and to the financial district, while Catalinas Sur is used (quite rarely) for the lowlands south of San Telmo (notably the area around Cosme Argerich hospital and at the bottom of Parque Lezama).